JSBmanD/docs/pages/web/deep-views.md

 | <notranslate>**$og_description**</notranslate> | The description you'd like to appear on the deepview
 | <notranslate>**$og_image_url**</notranslate> | The URL for the image you'd like to appear on the deepview

+[block:callout]
+{
+  "type": "tip",
-!!! tip "Hosting your own OG tags"
+  "title": "Hosting your own OG tags",
-    If you want to use OG tags you host elsewhere, leave these parameters empty and specify a <notranslate>**$desktop_url**</notranslate> control parameter when you create the link.
-Branch will perform a one-time scrape to populate the Deepview using the OG tags from the URL you specify.
+  "body": "If you want to use OG tags you host elsewhere, leave these parameters empty and specify a <notranslate>**$desktop_url**</notranslate> control parameter when you create the link.
+Branch will perform a one-time scrape to populate the Deepview using the OG tags from the URL you specify."
+}
+[/block]

 If you're creating a link by appending query parameters, just append the parameters to the URL.
 Please make sure to URL encode everything, lest the link will break.